 Stephen Evans & the True Grits

-In June of 2015, Stephen released his debut LP, “Something to Bleed”, with his band, the True Grits.
-The record received local and national praise for its passion and creativity.
-The band members are Brian Shoemaker (bass/electric guitar) Sam Hess (drums) and Woodstock (mandolin).
+After a music career restart, in June of 2015, Stephen Evans released his debut LP, “Something to Bleed”, with his band, the True Grits.
+In 2017, they released their EP, "Under the Bridge".
+Both records received local and regional praise for their passion, creativity and sound.
+The True Grits are Brian Shoemaker (bass/guitar/vocals), Sam Hess (drums) and Woodstock (mandolin).

 Stephen’s strong melodic songwriting style is a blend of creative imagery of darkness and hopeful optimism.
 There is no denying the passion that shines through with his powerful vocals and lyrics.
-Songs like ‘The Garden’, ‘Cherokee Hills’, ‘1000 Roses’ and ‘Shining Star’ are beacons of his folk rock songcraft.
-With some local radio play on WNCW 88.7 and 98.1 The River, and upcoming shows with the True Grits as well as solo shows spreading around the Southeast, be sure to check out what Stephen Evans wants to share with you.
+Songs like ‘The Garden’, ‘Cherokee Hills’, ‘1000 Roses’ and ‘Shining Star’ are striking beacons of his folk rock songcraft.
+With local radio play on WNCW 88.7, 98.1 The River, and the local online radio station, Buzz Radio Asheville, many shows all around the Carolina region, Stephen Evans & the True Grits are becoming a local favorite.
+With a new record on the way for Fall of 2021, they look to continue that trend.